 Mr. ALHAMER added that Bahrain Air has received the approval to operate direct flights from King Fahad International Airport at Dammam to Beirut and Khartoum with 5 weekly frequencies to each respective destination.
 In regards to this, Mr. ALHAMER said “I would like to express my appreciation to H.E.
 Prince Fahad AL Abdulla, Head of Saudi Civil Aviation, for granting the approvals to Bahrain Air.
 I believe this is going to play an important role in strengthening the Airline’s operations from King Fahad International Airport and serving the Eastern Province as it will be considered as Bahrain Air’s second commercial HUB after Bahrain International Airport.
 Also, our sincere thanks goes to the officials at Beirut and Sudan for extending their cooperation and granting the approvals for these particular flight operations”.

 Mr. ALHAMER added “Currently, we are in the process of launching a pre-planned marketing campaign in the Eastern Province at Saudi Arabia to create awareness in this vital market about our airline which is demonstrating lot of improvements and growth.
 We hope this will have a very positive impact in Saudi, Bahraini, Lebanese and Sudani travel markets”.

 More Airlines News

-Etihad Airways, the national airline of the United Arab Emirates, has teamed up once again with ...
+Etihad Airways, the national airline of the United Arab Emirates, will expand its network in ...